eth-library/topFive/README.md

 Customize the call with the following flags:
 ```
 `-c`        to provide a custom path to the config file (default: /etc/topFive/conf.d/examplecfg.yml)
-`-l`        to provide annother layout for the datestamps within the logfile to analyze (default: 02/Jan/2006:15:04:05 -0700)
+`-dl`       to provide annother layout for the datestamps within the logfile to analyze (default: 02/Jan/2006:15:04:05 -0700)
 `-f`        to provide a custom path to the file  to parse (default: /var/log/httpd/ssl_access_log)
 `-i`        to provide an IP adress to analyze (default: <empty>)
 `-k`        to summarize the IP class instead of IP addresses where